xvallspl/LaPoblaOSM/README.md

 LaPoblaOSM
 ==========

-Mapping La Pobla de Benifassà on OpenStreetMap
+Mapping La Pobla de Benifassà on OpenStreetMap, one piece at a time.